 The Idaho Potato Commission and the American Diabetes Association® (ADA) have announced a multi-year partnership making fresh Idaho® potatoes the first vegetable to participate in the ADA’s esteemed Better Choices for Life program.
 The purpose of the partnership is to help educate tens of millions of Americans on ways they can add Idaho potatoes to their meal plan.

-With a mission to prevent and cure diabetes and improve the lives of all people affected by diabetes, the number one question the ADA receives is, what can I eat?
+With a mission to prevent and cure diabetes and to improve the lives of all people affected by diabetes, the number one question the ADA receives is, "What can I eat?"
 Many wrongly believe they cannot eat potatoes.

 The Better Choices for Life program uses the ADA’s evidence-based guidelines and perspective to help consumers make informed choices about the products they purchase.
 Participating products prominently display the Better Choices for Life mark on their packaging.

 The Diabetes Plate Method was introduced by the ADA to help those living with diabetes and prediabetes prepare healthy meals that can help manage blood glucose (blood sugar).
 This approach allows individuals to put together a plate that includes a healthy balance of vegetables, protein, and carbohydrates, which can include potatoes.

 Step 1: Fill half your plate with non-starchy vegetables.